 Using SharePoint to Centralize and Automate Key Business Processes in a Clinical Research Organization

 Microsoft SharePoint has been around for many years now and has become something of a staple in the organizational pantry that gets continually pushed to back in favor or newer, flashier applications.
-The reality is that this is probably one of the most powerful tools yet underutilized tool in your portfolio for helping to automate your manual business processes and provide visibility into critical business data.
-Over the last decade, I have worked within a variety of industries to help clients set up and efficiently utilize their SharePoint sites and seen many successes but nowhere has this been more visible than within the Clinical Research space.
+The reality is that this is probably one of the most powerful, yet underutilized tools in your portfolio for helping to automate your manual business processes and provide visibility into critical business data.
+Over the last decade, I have worked within a variety of industries to help clients set up and efficiently utilize their SharePoint sites and while I have seen many successes across various industries, nowhere has this been more visible than within the Clinical Research space.

 The clinical research space is a unique business model that has a variety of workflow tasks happening that need to be tracked and visualized.
 Some of the basic steps in a clinical research workflow might look like the graphic below.

 Within these steps are many tasks, files and status updates, that must be tracked to ensure regulatory, financial and administrative compliance.
 This has historically been a very laborious and manual process with multiple spreadsheets and paper forms.
 Additionally, this is a very real risk for financial and compliance reasons and there have been numerous examples of organizations getting slapped with huge fines when these violations surface.

 Typically, the only other option to automate is to use CTMS (Clinical Trial Management System) which is incredibly expensive, time-consuming to implement and still leaves gaps in the end to end process.
 For many organizations, this price tag continues to be a barrier to purchasing and using a CTMS, which leaves them with using manual processes to manage mountains of processes and data.
 Fortunately, there is another option which is likely already in use within your organization.
 Enter SharePoint (O365)…